What Is Vibe Coding? The No-BS Guide for 2026

 Where the Term Came From

 His own words: the code grew beyond his comprehension, and when the AI couldn't fix a bug, he'd just ask for random changes until it went away.
+He was building a webapp called MenuGen, and he was very clear: this was a posture for throwaway weekend projects, not production software.

 So What IS Vibe Coding, Actually?

 Vibe coding specifically means accepting code without fully understanding it.
-You're going with the vibes.
-You check if the output does what you wanted, you poke at it, you iterate, but you don't pretend to understand every function the AI spit out.
+You check that the output does what you wanted, you poke at it, you iterate, but you don't pretend to know every function the AI produced.

 Think of it like this: the AI is your kitchen staff.
 It chops the onions, preps the sauce, plates the dish.
-You're the head chef — you designed the menu, you taste everything before it leaves the kitchen, and you decide what gets served.
+You're the head chef.
+You designed the menu, you taste everything before it leaves the kitchen, and you decide what gets served.
 But you didn't personally dice every carrot.

 How the Workflow Actually Works

-1. Describe what you want — in natural language.
+1. Describe what you want in natural language.
 "Build me a landing page with a hero section, email signup form, and a pricing table with three tiers."
 Or even simpler: "Make the header sticky and add a blur effect."

-2. The AI generates code — it writes the HTML, CSS, JavaScript, React components, database schemas, API routes, whatever the project needs.
+2. The AI generates code.
+It writes the HTML, CSS, JavaScript, React components, database schemas, API routes, whatever the project needs.
 Depending on your tool, this might be a single file or a multi-file refactor across your entire codebase.

-3. You look at the result — does it work?
+3. You look at the result.
+Does it work?
 Does it look right?
 Did the app crash?
 You're not reading diffs line by line.
 You're checking if the thing does what you asked.

-4. You iterate — "The blur is too heavy, dial it back."
+4. You iterate.
+"The blur is too heavy, dial it back."
 "Add a mobile version."
 "The form should validate emails."
 Each prompt refines the output.

-5. When something breaks, you paste the error — this is the Karpathy move.
+5. When something breaks, you paste the error.
+This is the Karpathy move.
 You don't debug.
 You don't trace the stack.
 You copy the error message, paste it into the AI chat, and let it figure out what went wrong.

-Rinse and repeat.
 The "source code" in a vibe coding workflow isn't the Python or TypeScript file.
 It's the conversation.

 The Tools That Make It Possible

 Vibe coding doesn't work with just any chatbot.
 You need tools that understand your entire codebase, can make multi-file changes, and can iterate fast.
-The ecosystem has split into two camps:
+The ecosystem has split into two camps.

 AI-Native IDEs (for developers)